JManoranjan1990/delta-lake-exploration/README.md

-#  This Repo contains details of  delata lake and its feautres
+#  This Repo contains details of  delata lake and its feautres.